rubenk/pdns/docs/appendices/types.rst

 ALIAS
 -----

-Since 4.0.0, the ALIAS pseudo-record type is supported to provide CNAME-like mechanisms on a zone's apex.
-See the
+.. versionadded:: 4.0.0
-`howto <authoritative/howtos.md#using-alias-records>`__ for information on how to configure PowerDNS to serve records synthesized from ALIAS records.
+The ALIAS pseudo-record type is supported to provide CNAME-like mechanisms on a zone's apex.
+See the :doc:`howto <../guides/alias>` for information on how to configure PowerDNS to serve records synthesized from ALIAS records.